 Ref.
-Question Policy Principles O1 Is there adequate provision of visible fire safety signs and notices?
-(Consider directional, exits, stairs, fire action notices, Fire door keep shut, fire equipment and 'do not use lift' signage) Answer Finding/Observation No The Home Office Guide considered necessary stairway, and it has not within a block pr e exit signage is not ovided with only a single Action/Recommendation P riority Due Date Display 'Fire Door Keep Locked Shut' signage on the fire door fitted to stairway area. to the under ow 14/Nov/2023
+Question Policy Principles 01 Is there adequate provision of visible fire safety signs and notices?
+(Consider directional, exits, stairs, fire action notices, Fire door keep shut, fire equipment and 'do not use lift' signage) Answer Finding/Observation Yes The Home Office Guide advises that fire exit signage is not considered necessary within a block provided with only a single stairway, and it has not been provided.
+'Fire Door Keep Locked Shut' signage is displayed as required.